-Studying Music, Performance and Production at our Centre for Music and Audio Technology will give you the knowledge, skills and confidence to launch your career in the music industry.
+Studying Music, Performance and Production will give you the knowledge, skills and confidence to launch your career in the music industry.

 On this exciting programme, you develop your creative skills in performance, composition and music production.
 You learn how to write and perform music in a range of styles using industry-standard technology.
 Your critical skills are enhanced through the study of musical conventions and how these are used in contemporary and commercial forms of music.
 You also benefit from one to one tuition in Stages 1 and 2, with an additional opportunity in Stage 3, dependent on performance.

 Our three innovative undergraduate music programmes specifically meet the needs of those pursuing careers in the music industry.
 They combine rigorous academic study, technical instruction, creative outputs and professional opportunities.

 In addition to this programme, we offer:

 We have partnerships with universities around the world, offering you the chance to study abroad for a term or for a year.
 Rising to the challenge of living in another country and immersing yourself in a different culture is a rewarding experience and demonstrates to potential employers that you are independent and flexible in your outlook.

 It is also possible to undertake a year’s placement in industry either at home or abroad, gaining experience working in a professional environment.
 We offer support and advice to help you find a placement either in the music industry or other sectors such as charities and arts organisations.